$0 UAE Transition Planning Checklist

 When returning to the UK, families should:

-1. Notify the new local authority immediately upon arrival and request an EHC needs assessment.
-The LA has 20 weeks from the request to issue a final EHCP.
+1. Notify the new local authority promptly upon arrival and request an EHC needs assessment.
+The local authority's current process and timetable apply.

 2. Provide all UAE documentation as supporting evidence to the LA.
-A detailed UAE IEP from a KHDA-compliant school demonstrates established need and may reduce the assessment timeline.
+A detailed UAE IEP from a KHDA-compliant school helps demonstrate the student's established needs and supports the assessment.

 3. Request interim support from the new school while the EHCP process runs — schools can implement provision before a statutory plan is in place.